The Stringy Origins of Galileons and their Novel Limit: Galileons from Strings

 Let's now use our previous metric ansatz (\ref{metansatz2}) for compactifying a $D$-dimensional spacetime over $n$-internal dimensions.
 Here we assume that the dilaton $\Phi$ depends only on the lower dimensional coordinates, not on the coordinates of the $n$-dimensional internal space, \emph{i.e.}, $\Phi\equiv\phi(x)$.
 This is accomplished by noting that it is perfectly consistent to truncate the higher modes in the Kaluza-Klein tower, that is, \beq \Phi(x,y)=\sum_{k=0}\Phi_{k}(x)e^{2\pi i ky}\approx\Phi_{0}(x)\equiv\phi(x)\;.\eeq This means \beq (\hat{\nabla}\Phi)^{2}=\hat{g}^{MN}\hat{\nabla}_{M}\Phi\hat{\nabla}_{N}\Phi=\hat{g}^{MN}\partial_{M}\Phi\partial_{N}\Phi=e^{-2\alpha\phi}g^{ab}\partial_{a}\phi\partial_{b}\phi=e^{-2\alpha\phi}(\nabla\phi)^{2}\;, \eeq and, likewise, \beq (\hat{\nabla}\Phi)^{4}=e^{-4\alpha\phi}(\nabla\phi)^{4}\;.\eeq

 Altogether then, assuming a flat internal Euclidean space, the gravi-dilaton sector of the first $\alpha'$-corrected $p+1+n$-dimensional effective string action (\ref{stringact1}) reduces to \beq

 \eeq where we have integrated out the internal space into the adjusted parameter $\lambda^{p}_{s}$.
 Here we have accounted for the total derivatives appearing in (\ref{totderivs}), whereby the coefficients\footnote{Had we chosen to use the effective string action in \cite{Metsaev:1987zx}, the only change presents itself in coefficient $a_{4}$, where the leading $-1$ is replaced with $-\frac{16(p-3+n)}{(p-1+n)^{3}}$.
-This will not affect the physics of the $p=2,3$ limits described below, however, it would suggest the $p=1$ limit leads to a divergence.} $a_{i}$ are: \beq \eeq The reduced action (\ref{redstringact}) is the Horndeski theory embedded in the higher dimensional superstring effective action.
-Note our string inspired Horndeski model does not possess the shift symmetry $\phi\to\phi+const$ because of the presence of the overall $e^{\phi}$.
+This will not affect the physics of the $p=2,3$ limits described below, however, it would suggest the $p=1$ limit leads to a divergence.} $a_{i}$ are: \beq \eeq The reduced action (\ref{redstringact}) is the Horndeski theory embedded in the higher dimensional superstring effective action.\footnote{As in the case with dimensional reduction of pure EGB, we see our theory does not include the six derivative quantity $G_{5,X}$.
+It is expected, however, such a term may be recovered from the $\alpha'^{2}$ correction to the effective string action, as this correction is thought to include higher curvature Lovelock contributions.} Note our string inspired Horndeski model does not possess the shift symmetry $\phi\to\phi+const$ because of the presence of the overall $e^{\phi}$.
 Due to this lack in shift symmetry, it is possible to evade the `no hair theorem' for Horndeski gravity \cite{Hui:2012qt,Babichev:2016rlq}, and we expect there will exist hairy black hole and star solutions.

 It is worthwhile to spend some time comparing the reduced action (\ref{redstringact}) to the general form of the Horndeski Lagrangian in (\ref{Horndaction}).
 We see, up to proportionality factors and total derivatives that are unimportant in the current context, \beq